rafaelcunha2013/rafaelcunha2013.github.io/_pages/about.md

 * Transfer Learning
 * Hierarchical Reinforcement Learning

-Look at my <a href="projects">projects</a> page to see a list of open projects that you can enroll for your bachelor's or master's thesis.
+Look at <a href="here">projects</a> to see a list of open projects that you can enroll for your bachelor's or master's thesis.

 <!--Currently, I am working on the development of courses for the AI curriculum, along with supervision of master's and bachelor's students enrolled in thesis projects within the AI department.-->